 Author C. S. Lewis said, “Agape is the love that exists regardless of changing circumstances.”

 Agape is unconditional love.
-A love not dependent on our performance or worthiness but solely on the character of the one extending that love.
+Love is not dependent on our performance or worthiness but solely on the character of the one extending that love.

 This understanding of Agape takes on added significance when examining the most famous and oft-quoted passage concerning love found in 1st Corinthians, chapter 13.